antonioru/beautiful-react-hooks/docs/useEvent.md

 # useEvent

-Accepts the reference to an HTML Element and an event name then performs the necessary operations to listen to the event when fired from that HTML Element.
+A hook that allows you to specify an HTML element and an event name.
+It sets up a listener so that when that event happens on that element, your code will be notified and can take action.
+Essentially, it lets you "listen" for events on a specific HTML element

 ### Why? 💡

-- takes care of adding a listener for the event to the provided target ref
+- Automatically adds the event listener to the element, so you don't have to do it manually
-- takes care of clearing the listener when the component unmounts
+- Automatically removes the event listener when the component unmounts

 ### Basic Usage: